7.14.01 Park West – Hazard Communication

 Safety Data Sheets (SDS)

-Safety Data Sheets are kept in each apartment, office, the nursing office an in the maintenance building.
-These sheets provide information to employees about a specific chemical’s hazardous ingredients, physical and health hazards, physical characteristics, safety precautions, first aid measures and other information.
-The facility Safety Director is responsible for maintained current SDS for all chemicals.
+Safety Data Sheets are kept in each apartment, office, nursing office, and in the maintenance building.
+These sheets provide information to employees about a specific chemical’s hazardous ingredients, physical and health hazards, physical characteristics, safety precautions, first aid measures, and other information.
+The facility Safety Director is responsible for maintaining current SDS for all chemicals.
 Employees receiving original or updated SDS shall forward them to the Safety Director.